smkent/monoscad/modular-hose/README.md

 modular hose model and library!
 I chose [OpenSCAD][openscad] so the software and model would be fully open source.

+## Features

-Sizing is based on the smallest interior diameter, such as where the two halves of a segment join at the center:
+This model was built with sizing based on the smallest interior diameter, such as where the two halves of a segment join at the center:

 ![Measurement demo](images/readme/demo-measurement.png)

+This diameter, wall thickness, and connector size tolerance are configurable for all parts.
+Selecting the same values for each part will create compatible parts.

+The model code is also organized as a library, so you can make your own custom parts!

-## Setup
+## Setup and rendering

+### Setup

+This model uses third-party libraries, such as [BOSL][bosl] for connector curve math.
 See [the top-level README.md](/README.md) for libraries installation.

+### Model files and rendering

+Ensure all of the model's `*.scad` files are placed in the same directory.
+Open a part model file (such as `segment.scad`) in OpenSCAD.
+Select your desired sizing and options in the OpenSCAD Customizer before rendering each part.

 ## Attribution and License